 How do I know if health research is safe?

-At the University at Buffalo, research studies undergo a thorough approval process by the Institutional Review Board (IRB).
+At the University at Buffalo, studies go a thorough an approval process by the Institutional Review Board (IRB).
 The IRB is made up of doctors, researchers, and members of the community.
-Its role is to make sure that each study is ethical and that the rights and welfare of all participants are protected.
-Among other things, the IRB also ensures that research risks are minimized and participants’ data is collected and kept in a safe manner.
-Additionally, all trials that involve a drug or device must adhere to strict FDA regulations.
+Its role is to make sure that each study is ethical and that the rights and safety of all participants are protected.
+Among other things, the IRB makes sure that the research is as safe as possible for participants and information shared by participants is collected and kept in a safe manner.
+Additionally, all trials that involve a drug or device must adhere to strict Food and Drug Administration (FDA) regulations.

-As with any research study, there may be potential risks that you need to know about before you decide to enroll in research.
+Any study may have potential risks that you need to know before deciding to enroll.
+All participants sign a consent form, which aims to help them to better understand the study they are interested in and clearly describes the risks involved.
 Any questions you may have should be answered before you join the study.

-The Buffalo Research Registry (BRR) is a list of local people, ages 18 and up, who are interested in being matched to research studies.
-Visit the website to complete a brief health profile and start getting matched today!
+The Buffalo Research Registry is a list of local people interested in being matched to studies.
+Visit the website to complete a brief health profile to get started.

-ResearchMatch is a free and secure national registry of people who want to get involved in a clinical trial but may not know where to start.
-Major American academic institutions created the registry so individuals could participate in studies.
+ResearchMatch is a free and secure national registry of people who want to get involved in research but may not know where to start.

 https://www.vanderbilthealth.com/clinicaltrials/13016